gene-git/dual-root/README.rst

 than me that could make a bash version.

-I think it might be a good idea to have a version of dual-boot-tool written in C++ or C at some point.
-That said, As of now, the python works, and besides, who doesn't have python installed these days!
+I think it might be a good idea to have a version of dual-boot-tool written in C++,  Rust or C at some point.
+That said, as of now, the python works, and besides, who doesn't have python installed these days!

 The *bind-mount-efi.service* uses *dual-root-tool* to do all the real work.